Estimation and Inference in Boundary Discontinuity Designs: Distance-Based Methods: Distance-based Minimax Convergence Rate

 \section{Distance-based Minimax Convergence Rate}

-Theorems \ref{thm: Approximation Bias: Uniform Guarantee} and \ref{thm: Approximation Bias: Smooth Boundary} give precise conditions characterizing the pointwise and uniform (over $\B$) bias and convergence rate of the distance-based local polynomial estimator $\widehat{\tau}(\bx)$.
-It follows that the estimator can achieve at best the uniform convergence rate $(n/\log(n))^{-1/4}$ for an appropriate choice of the bandwidth sequence $h$.
-A natural follow-up theoretical (and potentially practical) question is whether a different distance-based estimator could do better.
-This section provide one answer to this question: if the boundary $\B$ is rectifiable, then no isotropic nonparametric estimator of a bivariate regression function can do better, up to $\polylog(n)$ terms, no matter how much additional smoothness in the underlying conditional expectation function is assumed.
+Theorems \ref{thm: Approximation Bias: Uniform Guarantee} and \ref{thm: Approximation Bias: Smooth Boundary} provide precise conditions characterizing the pointwise and uniform (over $\B$) bias and convergence rates of the distance-based local polynomial estimator $\widehat{\vartheta}(\bx)$.
+In particular, the estimator can attain at best the uniform convergence rate $(n/\log n)^{-1/4}$ for an appropriate bandwidth sequence $h$.
+A natural follow-up theoretical (and potentially practical) question is whether alternative distance-based estimators could achieve faster rates.
+This section provides one answer: if the boundary $\B$ is rectifiable, then no isotropic nonparametric estimator of a bivariate regression function can improve upon this rate, up to polylogarithmic factors, regardless of the degree of smoothness imposed on the underlying conditional expectation function.

-This section is self-contained because it pertains to minimax theory for nonparametric curve estimation \citep[see, e.g.,][and references therein]{tsybakov2008introduction}.
-The following theorem presents a minimax uniform convergence rate result for estimation of bivariate compact supported nonparametric functions employing a class of isotropic nonparametric estimators.
+This section is largely self-contained, as it concerns minimax theory for nonparametric estimation on curves \citep[see, e.g.,][and references therein]{tsybakov2008introduction}.
+The following theorem establishes a minimax lower bound convergence rate for estimation of compactly supported bivariate regression functions using a class of isotropic nonparametric estimators.